Jesse Mugambi: Biography

-Early life
+Early life and education

-Mugambi was born on 6 February 1947 in Kiangoci.
-Both of his parents were both committed Anglicans.
-His father was a lay leader, preacher, and evangelist.

-Education

-After high school, Mugambi enrolled at Machakos Teacher Training College (MTTC), Kenya, in 1966–67.
-In 1968 he studied at Kenyatta College in Nairobi.
-At the collage he specializing in teaching religious education and English.
-He also studied at Westhill College of Education, Birmingham, UK, conducted historical research at the CMS Archives in London (1969–70).
+Mūgambi was born on 6 February 1947 in Kiangoci, Embu county.
+Both of his parents were committed Anglicans and his father was a lay leader, preacher, and evangelist.
+After high school, Mūgambi enrolled at Machakos Teacher Training College (MTTC), Kenya, in 1966–67.
+In 1968, he studied at Kenyatta College in Nairobi, where he specialized in teaching Religious Education and English.
+He also studied at Westhill College of Education, Birmingham, UK, and conducted historical research at the CMS Archives in London (1969–70).

-In 1971, Mugambi attended the University of Nairobi for undergraduate and postgraduate studies.
+In 1971, Mūgambi attended the University of Nairobi for undergraduate and postgraduate studies.
 In 1978, he embarked on his research for his PhD, focusing on Ludwig Wittgenstein's entitled "Problems of Meaning in Discourse with Reference to Religion."
 While writing he was influenced by Kwasi Wiredu, who was then in the Department of Philosophy at the University of Ghana, Legon.
 He participated in an ecumenical research project to document the practice of ecumenism at the local level in eastern Africa.
 The research was published in 1982 as Ecumenical Initiatives in Eastern Africa.

 Early career

-After graduation from the University of Nairobi, Mugambi became active in the ecumenical movement.
+After graduation from the University of Nairobi, Mūgambi became active in the ecumenical movement.
 In 1970, he participated in the formation and launch of the Christian Student Council (the Kenyan SCM) and in the National Association of Religious Education Teachers (NARET).
-He later served as Africa Theology Secretary for the World Student Christian Federation (1974–76).
-He has also held various posts in the World Council of Churches from 1975 until today.
+He later served as the Africa Theology Secretary for the World Student Christian Federation (1974–76).
+He has also held various posts in the World Council of Churches (WCC) from 1975 until today.

-Mugambi joined the academic staff of the University of Nairobi in 1976 and rose through the ranks to full professorship in 1993.
-He has taught philosophy of religion; Religion and Science; Comparative Study of Religions; Contemporary Religious Thought; Modern Trends in Christian Thought.
+Mūgambi joined the academic staff of the University of Nairobi in 1976 and rose through the ranks to full professorship in 1993.
+He has taught Philosophy of Religion; Religion and Science; Comparative Study of Religions; Contemporary Religious Thought; Modern Trends in Christian Thought.
 He has also taught African Christian Theology.
 Later on, he began teaching Phenomenology of Religion in the postgraduate syllabus.

 Honors

-Mugambi has had a number of visiting professorships internationally.

-He is a fellow of the Kenya National Academy of Sciences (FKNAS) and was conferred a national honor as an Edler of the Order of the Burning Spear (EBS) on 12th December 2010, by the late President Emilio Mwai Kibaki, at a ceremony at State House Nairobi, attended by local and international dignitaries, after the promulgation of a new Kenyan Constitution on August 27th, 2010.
+He is a fellow of the Kenya National Academy of Sciences (FKNAS) and was conferred a national honor as an Elder of the Order of the Burning Spear (EBS) on 12 December 2010, by the late President Emilio Mwai Kibaki, at a ceremony at State House Nairobi, after the promulgation of a new Kenyan Constitution on 27 August 2010.